 - Literary, Visual, and Performing Arts: a minimum of 3 s.h.

-- Values and Culture: a minimum of 3 s.h.
+- Values and Society: a minimum of 3 s.h.

 Communication and Literacy

-Courses in the Diversity and Inclusion area help to develop students’ recognition of their positions in an increasingly pluralistic world while fostering an understanding of social and cultural differences.
-Students reflect critically on their own social and cultural perspectives while increasing their ability to engage with people who have backgrounds or ideas different from their own.
-Students also explore the historical and structural bases of inequality and the benefits and challenges of diversity.
+Courses in the Understanding Cultural Perspectives area help students better understand social and cultural differences.
+Students will reflect on their own social and cultural perspectives while increasing their ability to engage with people who have backgrounds different than their own.

-All students must complete at least 3 s.h. of coursework in the Diversity and Inclusion area.
+All students must complete at least 3 s.h. of coursework in the Understanding Cultural Perspectives area.
 The following courses are approved for the area.

 Course # | Title | Hours |